Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition: Materials and Methods

-For convenience, let us introduce the indices of all correctly classified data instances at the end of task $t$ as $m = 1, \ldots, \tilde{M}_{t}$.
-To construct a statistical meta-recognition model, we first obtain each class' mean latent vector for all correctly predicted seen data instances:
+In this view, any sample can be regarded as statistically outlying if its distance to the classes' latent mean is extreme with respect to what has been observed for the majority of correctly predicted data instances, i.e., the sample falls into a region of low density under the aggregate posterior and is less likely to belong to $p_{\tilde{D}}(\boldsymbol{\tilde{x}})$.
+For convenience, let us introduce the indices of all correctly classified instances at the end of task $t$ as $m = 1, \ldots, \tilde{M}_{t}$.
+To obtain bounds on the aggregate posterior, we first define the mean latent vector for each class for all correctly predicted seen data instances $\boldsymbol{\bar{z}}_{c, t}$ and the respective set of latent distances as